run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-install.md

-## Step 3: Install Run:AI
+## Step 3: Install Run:ai

-Log in to Run:AI user interface at `<company-name>.run.ai`.
-Use credentials provided by Run:AI Customer Support:
+Log in to Run:ai user interface at `<company-name>.run.ai`.
+Use credentials provided by Run:ai Customer Support:

 *   If no clusters are currently configured, you will see a Cluster installation wizard
 *   If a cluster has already been configured, use the menu on the top left and select "Clusters".
 On the top right, click "Add New Cluster".